BlackShell256/Bypass-AmsiScanBuffer/README.md

 # Bypass-AmsiScanBuffer

-Bypass AmsiScanBuffer with obfuscation inspired by the rasta-mouse bypass
+Bypass AmsiScanBuffer for Powershell with obfuscation inspired by the rasta-mouse bypass

 ## Code Bypass